-There are four key operating cost assumptions reflected in the forecast, which are described in greater detail on pages 15 and 16.
+There are three key operating cost assumptions reflected in the forecast, which are described in greater detail on pages 17 and 18.

-- Operating cost "baseline."
-The 2016-17 Budget is the "baseline" for the forecast.
-From this, operating costs are projected to increase by inflation (projected at 2% annually), excluding retirement costs, Sheriff contract costs and retiree health care. - CalPERS retirement costs.
-Significant increases in retirement costs are assumed based on projections provided by the California Public Employees Retirement System (CalPERS). - Sheriff contract costs.
-Excluding transfers out, these costs account for 40% of General Fund operating costs.
-As shown on page 29, increases in Sheriff contract costs have been modest over the past eight years.
-However, there are two factors that are likely to have an adverse impact on this key cost area: the current five-year contract with the County is coming to an end and is subject to renegotiation; and the County's Retirement System Board recently approved a reduction in the discount rate (investment yield) from 7.5% to 7.0%.
-As discussed on pages 30 to 33, while this change may appear modest, it will have a significant impact on annual pension costs, which will affect contract costs. - Retiree health care costs.
-Under the City's "pay-as-you-go cost" approach to funding this obligation (versus funding on actuarial basis), this cost is modest at this time.
-However, it is likely to grow at a rate greater than inflation over the next five years.
+• Operating cost "baseline."
+The 2022-23 Preliminary Budget is the "baseline" for the forecast.
+From this, operating costs are projected to increase by inflation (projected at 4% to 2% annually), excluding retirement costs and Sheriff contract costs.

+- CalPERS retirement costs.
+Significant increases in funding the City's "unfunded actuarial liability (UAL) are assumed based on projections provided by the California Public Employees Retirement System (CalPERS). - Sheriff contract costs.
+These costs account for 40% of General Fund operating costs.
+As shown on page 27, increases in Sheriff contract costs have been modest over the past ten years through 2020-21.
+However, significant increases were experienced in 2021-22 and are expected in 2022-23.